 NASA is about six months from preliminary design review (PDR) for its Mars 2020 rover, according to a key NASA official.

-NASA Director of Mars Exploration Program Jim Watzin told Defense Daily Thursday the agency is “well ahead of the game” with the subsystems NASA is not redesigning, but instead is leaning on from the Mars Science Laboratory (MSL) Curiosity rover and the two Mars Exploration Rovers: Spirit and Opportunity.
+NASA Director of Mars Exploration Program Jim Watzin told sister publication Defense Daily Aug.
+13 the agency is “well ahead of the game” with the subsystems NASA is not redesigning, but instead is leaning on from the Mars Science Laboratory (MSL) Curiosity rover and the two Mars Exploration Rovers: Spirit and Opportunity.
 Watzin said on these systems, some hardware is already being built, which he called outside the norm for PDR.
 Curiosity, which landed two years ago, is currently operating on Mars, according to an agency statement.

 The rover body and other major hardware (such as the cruise stage, aeroshell and heat shield) would be near-duplicates of the systems of the MSL to take maximum advantage of engineering heritage, according to a NASA fact sheet.
 The rover’s baseline power source is a Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) provided by the Energy Department.
 It uses the heat from the natural decay of plutonium-238 to generate electricity.